Russia still working to undermine U.S. elections, top national security officials warn

 “We acknowledge the threat, it is real, it is continuing, and we're doing everything we can to have a legitimate election that the American people can have trust in,” Coats said.

-Coats admitted Thursday he still did not know what was discussed by Trump and Putin during their private meeting.
+Coats admitted Thursday he still did not know what Trump and Putin discussed in their private meeting.

 “I'm not in a position to either understand fully or talk about what happened in Helsinki,” he said.